Madvillainy: Madvillainy Demo Tape / Madvillainy Demos

 On July 23, 2008 Stones Throw announced the release of Madvillainy 2: The Box, a box set containing, among other things, a cassette of the leaked Madvillainy demo tape.
 The box was later released on September 15 of that year, marking the first official release of the Madvillainy demo.
-The demo was re-released by itself on September 7, 2013, in celebration of the first annual Cassette Store Day.
+The demo was given a standalone release on September 7, 2013, in celebration of the first annual Cassette Store Day.

+On October 28, 2024, Stones Throw announced a vinyl release of the demo tape, now titled Madvillainy Demos, with a new album cover featuring a photo of Dumile from the Madvillainy cover shoot.
+The vinyl was put up for preorder the same day and shipped on November 29, 2024, later being widely released on January 31, 2025.
+The demo features a slightly altered sequence from the cassette tape, now featuring the unreleased demos for "Do Not Fire!" and "Bistro" as the first two songs.